UnitedCTF/UnitedCTF2024/challenges/reverse/pomme-damour/solution/README.md

 000004b0: 0b0a 0a0a 0a0a 0a0a                      ........
 ```

 The constant pool is situated at the start of the bytecode.
 We can see some known strings of the constant pool such as `process`, `argv` and `exit`.
-The array is defined between the `exit` and the `TextEncoder` as defined by the constant pool.
+The array is located between the `exit` and the `TextEncoder` as defined by the constant pool.
 We can search for the pattern `00?
 00 ?00 ?1c` (28) to identify the begining of the array:

 ```sh
 00000080: 0ec9 0400 0000 6578 6974 0000 0000 010c  ......exit......